developer-onizuka/What_is_AzureAD/README.md

 - Vipin and Deepak are in the group AppsTeam whose policy is ReadonlyAccess.
 - In addition to the policy above, AssumeRoles is necessary for using AWS STS (Security Token Service) when Vipin and Deepak switch the role in the Account of 36989xxxxxxx.
 - Trust relationship in AWS account of Prod (46017xxxxxxx) should be used so that the account can accept the only AWS user who already has the trust relationship.
-- "arn:aws:iam::36989xxxxxxx:root" means all of user in the AWS account 36989xxxxxxx is acceptable.
+- "arn:aws:iam::36989xxxxxxx:root" means AWS account itself and all of user in the AWS account 36989xxxxxxx is acceptable.
 You should use "arn:aws:iam::36989xxxxxxx:/user/Vipin".
 ```
 {
   "Verision": "2012-10-17",